bkacjios/lua-mumble/README.md

 -- Removes a channel from the list of channels the user is listening to mumble.user:unlisten(mumble.channel ...)

+-- Returns if the user is listening to this channel or not Boolean isListening = mumble.user:isListening(mumble.channel channel)

 -- Returns a table of all channels the user is currently listening to Table listens = mumble.user:getListens()